For PulteGroup Inc. [PHM], Analyst sees a rise to $52. What next?

 The Pulte Family would like to commend Richard Dreiling, Lead Independent Director of Lowe’s Home Improvement (NYSE:LOW) and Executive Chairman of Dollar Tree (NYSE:DLTR), for his service on the independent Board of Directors for PulteGroup, Inc. (NYSE:PHM) where he served as chair of nominating and governance for a period of time.Pulte Homes was founded by William “Bill” J. Pulte (1932-2018) and was added to the public markets in 1969, permanently changing the American homebuilding industry.
 Mr. Pulte took his successful business public to give back to his employees.
 The Bill Pulte Foundation continues this rich tradition through its “Pulte Shares” program where current and former PulteGroup employees are pre-qualified for an educational scholarship program.
 Dreiling leaves PulteGroup better than he found it to continue his tenures on the boards of Kellogg and Lowe’s Home Improvement.
 PulteGroup announced that Mr. Dreiling’s position would not be replaced, shrinking the size of the independent board to nine.

-It opened the trading session at $41.69, the shares rose to $42.01 and dropped to $40.23, the range by which the price of stock traded the whole day.
-The daily chart for PHM points out that the company has recorded -22.00% loss over the past six months.
-However, it is still -2.22% lower than its most recent low trading price.

-If we look at the average trading volume of 2.89M shares, PHM reached to a volume of 3870267 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.98M shares, PHM reached a trading volume of 6012744 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PHM shares is $59.31 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PHM stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.